PDhingra2016/RegNetDriver/README.md

 	b) data : this folder contains input files for creating network

 	c) merged_files : this folder contains merged motif files from PIQ output for prostate.
 This is created using PIQ_merged_files.sh script.
 See this script for more details.
+It can be downloaded from (http://khuranalab.med.cornell.edu/tissue_specific_network/tissue_specific_network.tar.gz

 	d) NETWORK_OUTPUT: this folder contains final output of NETWORK_DHS_SCRIPT.sh.
 	TF_TARGET_EDGES.txt file has edges between transcription factor (TF) nodes and target genes (TARGET_GENES)